-(1) The NRC will maintain a Roster of Neutrals.
+- (1) The NRC will maintain a Roster of Neutrals. - (2) AFGE and TSA will jointly select the neutrals who are placed on the Roster of Neutrals.
+The neutrals listed in the Roster of Neutrals may serve as expedited arbitrators and third party neutrals consistent with this handbook. - (3) Each neutral will be assigned a successive number, starting with number one (1) for the name drawn and continuing until all neutrals have been assigned a number. - (4) The NRC may remove the name of a neutral from the Roster of Neutrals as follows: - (a) When the neutral is no longer willing or able to serve as a neutral; - (b) When TSA and/or AFGE makes a formal request that the NRC remove the neutral from the Roster of Neutrals; and/or

-- (2) AFGE and TSA will jointly select the neutrals who are placed on the Roster of Neutrals.
-The neutrals listed in the Roster of Neutrals may serve as expedited arbitrators and third party neutrals consistent with this handbook. - (3) Each neutral will be assigned a successive number, starting with number one (1) for the name drawn and continuing until all neutrals have been assigned a number. - (4) The NRC may remove the name of a neutral from the Roster of Neutrals as follows: - (a) When the neutral is no longer willing or able to serve as a neutral; - (b) When TSA and/or AFGE makes a formal request that the NRC remove the neutral from the Roster of Neutrals; and/or - (c) When the neutral does not comply with the MOA, the Determination, TSA policy (including this handbook), and/or instructions from the NRC. - (5) All neutrals, whether active, inactive, or removed, will retain the original number assigned. - (6) TSA and AFGE may decide to jointly select additional neutrals for the Roster of Neutrals.
+- (c) When the neutral does not comply with the MOA, the Determination, TSA policy (including this handbook), and/or instructions from the NRC. - (5) All neutrals, whether active, inactive, or removed, will retain the original number assigned. - (6) TSA and AFGE may decide to jointly select additional neutrals for the Roster of Neutrals.
 Any neutrals added to the list will be assigned the next number after the number of the last neutral on the roster.
-If several new neutrals are added at one time, the new neutrals will be assigned a number using a random method for the assignment.
+If several new neutrals are added at one time, the new neutrals will be assigned a number using a random method for the assignment. - (7) The Roster of Neutrals will be organized by region and will be revisited by TSA and AFGE annually.